Naoki-Otani/FROST_monitor_KEKCC/dataquality/src/README_dataqualityplot.md

 later than `2025-11-29 18:00` (local time) when drawing; this threshold is hard-coded via a call to `unixTimeLocal(2025, 11, 29, 18, 0, 0)` in the source code.

+- To suppress artificial drops in the average lightyield during beam-off or very low-rate periods, each 6-hour bin is filled **only if** the total number of `lightyield ≥ 10 p.e.` entries over all channels in that bin is at least `MIN_COUNTS_PER_BIN`.
+This threshold is exposed as `FrostmonConfig::MIN_COUNTS_PER_BIN` in the configuration.
 ---

 ## Notes & tips